davecoll3/speak-ev/README.md

 # Data Model

   MongoDB was chosen as the database for this project.
 MongoDB is a non-relational database that has a flexible data model.
+This project has two collections, one for 'terms' and a second for 'users'.
+Within the collections each document has several field-value pairs, these are outlined in the data model image below.
   <details>
   <summary>Speak-EVData Model</summary>